-- 1.1 Purposemastering the discipline: to form students' knowledge about physical processes occurring in biological objects and the human body; study the basics of diagnostic and therapeutic methods used in medicine. - 1.2.
-Objectives of studying the discipline: - teaching students the most important methods of biophysics, allowing study physical phenomena in biological systems, the physical properties of these systems, the physicochemical foundations of life processes; - development of methodological orientation among students, essential for solving problems of evidence-based medicine; - formation in students of logical thinking, the ability to accurately formulate a task, the ability to isolate the main and secondary, the ability to draw conclusions based on the obtained measurement results; - developing skills in studying scientific literature;
+1.1 Purposemastering the discipline: to form students' knowledge about physical processes occurring in the human body; study the physical foundations of diagnostic and therapeutic methods, master the methods of mathematical statistics used in medicine and healthcare.

+1.2.
+Objectives of studying the discipline:

+- teaching students the most important methods of biophysics, allowing study physical phenomena in biological systems, the physical properties of these systems, the physicochemical foundations of life processes;

+development of methodological orientation among students, essential for solving problems of evidence-based medicine;

+- formation in students of logical thinking, the ability to accurately formulate a task, the ability to isolate the main and secondary, the ability to draw conclusions based on the obtained measurement results;

+- education of a high mathematical culture; skills development modern types of mathematical thinking; instilling skills in using mathematical methods in practical activities;

+teaching students methods of mathematical statistics, used in medicine and allowing to extract the necessary information from the results of observations and measurements, to assess the degree of reliability of the data obtained;

+- developing skills in studying scientific literature.